ceinfo/BigDataGroupProject/part2-code/readme.md

 In this section, each crime record is matched to its neighborhood NTACode and NTADescription (ex:  BK72, Williamsburg), then appended to the crime file.
 There are two options to generate this data;  either a Spark or Standalone job can be run.

+**1) General Informaton:**

+     1) Location:  part2-code/create_crime_data

+**2) Run Command:**

    **Option 1) Run as Standalone**

    When we first tried this, we tried to create a Spark job running on an Amazon EMR cluster.
 The Spark job was successful when run on small test datasets of the crime data,  however stalled on larger datasets even though optimizations to the Spark job had been added.
 Running the Standalone turned out to be the better and quicker option for us.

+   Note:  A small sample of the NYPD_Complaint_Data_Historic.csv has been uploaded in create_crime_data/ny.csv.
+This can replace the NYPD_Complaint_Data_Historic.csv below in the commands if a quick test is desired.
 ```
 cd create_crime_data
+pip install shapely
+cat NYPD_Complaint_Data_Historic.csv | python ./gencrime_alt.py NYPD_Complaint_Data_Historic.csv   #Can replace csv with ny.csv

 ```